EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-cli.md

     - Use the `propose` operation to propose new hook candidates and the `report` operation to propose dud host candidates.
     - `evernode governance propose <hash file> <short name>` - Propose a new hook candidate.
       - `<hash file>`: Text file with the combined hashes of proposing hooks (`<governor hook><registry hook><heartbeat hook><reputation hook>`).
       - `<short nam>`: Short name for the proposal candidate.
 This can consist of 20 characters.
 In here you can include any reference to your code pull requests as well.
-(Do not add white spaces in middle).
+(Do not add white spaces in the middle).
     - `evernode governance withdraw <candidate id>` - Withdraw proposed governance candidate.
     - `evernode governance vote <candidate id>` - Vote for a governance candidate.
     - `evernode governance unvote <candidate id>` - Remove vote from voted governance candidate.